hpc/charliecloud/doc/ch-run_desc.rst

   :code:`-b`, :code:`--bind=SRC[:DST]`
     Bind-mount :code:`SRC` at guest :code:`DST`.
-The default destination if not specified is to use the same path as the host; i.e., the default is equivalent to :code:`--bind=SRC:SRC`.
+The default destination if not specified is to use the same path as the host; i.e., the default is :code:`--bind=SRC:SRC`.
 Can be repeated.

-    If :code:`--write` is given and :code:`DST` does not exist, it will be created as an empty directory. **Be wary** of prior bind mounts, including the defaults, because mount points are created regardless of whether they are in the image itself.
-For example, :code:`--bind /foo:/tmp/foo` will create :code:`/tmp/foo` on the host unless :code:`--private-tmp` is also given, because by default :code:`/tmp` is shared with the host.
+    If :code:`--write` is given and :code:`DST` does not exist, it will be created as an empty directory.
+However, :code:`DST` must be entirely within the image itself; :code:`DST` cannot enter a previous bind mount.
+    For example, :code:`--bind /foo:/tmp/foo` will fail because :code:`/tmp`
+    is shared with the host via bind-mount (unless :code:`--private-tmp` is given).

     Most images do have ten directories :code:`/mnt/[0-9]` already available as mount points.

-    Symlinks in :code:`DST` are followed, and this has a subtle gotcha for absolute links.
+    Symlinks in :code:`DST` are followed, and absolute links can have surprising behavior.
 Bind-mounting happens after namespace setup but before pivoting into the container image, so absolute links use the host root.
 For example, suppose the image has a symlink :code:`/foo -> /mnt`.
-Then, :code:`--bind=/bar:/foo` would bind-mount on the *host's* :code:`/mnt`, which is inaccessible on the host because namespaces are already set up and *also* inaccessible in the container because of the subsequent pivot into the image.
-To avoid directory creation surprises, :code:`ch-run` will refuse to follow absolute symlinks if creating a new :code:`DST`.
+    Then, :code:`--bind=/bar:/foo` will bind-mount on the *host's* :code:`/mnt`, which is inaccessible on the host because namespaces are already set up and *also* inaccessible in the container because of the subsequent pivot into the image.
+Currently, this problem is only detected when :code:`DST` needs to be created: :code:`ch-run` will refuse to follow absolute symlinks in this case, to avoid directory creation surprises.

   :code:`-c`, :code:`--cd=DIR`
     Initial working directory in container.